Why Cub Scouts?

 - Improves understanding within the family

-- Strengthens the ability to get along with other boys and respect for other people
+- Strengthens the ability to get along with other children and respect for other people

 - Fosters a sense of personal achievement by developing new interests and skills

-- Teaches boys to be helpful and to do one’s best
+- Teaches children to be helpful and to do one’s best

 - Provides fun and exciting new activities